What drives us

 Valerie is responsible for the Niaga Innovation Center, where she and her team run customer trials, explore the science behind the Niaga® cycle, and are developing new Niaga® opportunities.
 She loves science, sustainability and the shared vision at DSM-Niaga to make the world a better place.
 She hates excess packaging.
 And being British, she feels carpet completes a home.

-Claudia, our EMEA commercial manager, is fired up about driving DSM-Niaga business.
+Chantalle is fired up about sharing the DSM-Niaga misson to the outside world.
+She connects with the influencers and interacts with the followers.
 “I love passion, creativity and authenticity in people,” she says.
 “I joined DSM-Niaga because I got inspired by the concept, and it feels great to be part of a winning team with a mission to help change the world for the better.
-I am quite an impatient person, so I love action and building something together.”
+I love action and building something together.”

 Ron has 30 years’ experience in fiber intermediates and engineering plastics.
 For DSM-Niaga, he is developing fit-in solutions for multipurpose carpets.
 An optimist who says his favorite material is multifunctional polyamide, he says: “There are still a lot of opportunities to create new sustainable fiber applications, and these should be explored.”